microsoftgraph/msgraph-sdk-powershell/src/Groups/beta/docs/Get-MgBetaGroupRejectedSender.md

 ## SYNOPSIS
 Get a list of users or groups that are in the rejected-senders list for this group.
-Users in the rejected senders list cannot post to conversations of the group (identified in the GET request URL).
+Users in the rejected senders list can't post to conversations of the group (identified in the GET request URL).
-Make sure you do not specify the same user or group in the rejected senders and accepted senders lists, otherwise you will get an error.
+Make sure you don't specify the same user or group in the rejected senders and accepted senders lists, otherwise you get an error.
+This API is available in the following national cloud deployments.

 ## SYNTAX